lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 # Connect with a user account
 ownCloud provides a number of clients to connect to ownCloud servers.
-In this example we'll connect to our new ownCloud server using the MacOS desktop client.
+In this example we will connect to our new ownCloud server using the MacOS desktop client.

 Download and install the client from [ownCloud's download page](https://owncloud.org/download/).